 This article describes aching or other discomfort in the elbow that is not related to direct injury.

-Elbow pain can be caused by a variety of problems.
-A common cause in adults is tendinitis, an inflammation and injury to the tendons -- soft tissues that attach muscle to bone.
+Elbow pain can be caused by many problems.
+A common cause in adults is tendinitis .
+This is inflammation and injury to the tendons, which are soft tissues that attach muscle to bone.

 Other common causes of elbow tendinitis are gardening, playing baseball, using a screwdriver, or overusing your wrist and arm.

-Young children commonly develop "nursemaid's elbow," usually when someone is pulling on their straightened arm.
-The bones are stretched apart momentarily and a ligament slips in between, where it becomes trapped when the bones try to snap back into place.
-Children will usually quietly refuse to use the arm, but often cry out with any attempt to bend or straighten the elbow.
-This condition is also called an elbow subluxation (a partial dislocation).
+Young children commonly develop "nursemaid's elbow," often when someone is pulling on their straightened arm.
+The bones are stretched apart momentarily and a ligament slips in between.
+It becomes trapped when the bones try to snap back into place.
+Children will usually quietly refuse to use the arm, but often cry out when they try to bend or straighten the elbow.
+This condition is also called an elbow subluxation (a partial dislocation ).

 Other common causes of elbow pain are: